sizeofvoid/libopeninput/doc/user/gestures.rst

 .. figure:: pinch-gestures.svg
     :align: center

-    The pinch and rotate gestures"
+    The pinch and rotate gestures

 The illustration above shows a basic pinch in the left image and a rotate in the right angle.
 Not shown is a movement of the logical center if the